 With a dramatic open floor plan, mahogany-framed glazed panels, and a deliberate use of natural elements, the 1954 Bachman Wilson House is a stellar example from Wright’s Usonian period—albeit one that will now appear outside its native context.
-Tarantino says that his interest in Frank Lloyd Wright began very early in my childhood and drove him to study architecture.
-“After we had the opportunity to purchase the house, I became more involved in his life and his work—mostly the Usonian period,” says Lawrence Tarantino, AIA.
+Tarantino says that his interest in Wright began very early in his childhood and drove him to study architecture.
+“After we had the opportunity to purchase the house, I became more involved in his life and his work—mostly the Usonian period,” says Lawrence.

 When the Tarantinos bought the house in 1988, there had only been one recorded flood.
 After that flood, “the house had never been properly restored … So when we purchased the house, we restored it.
 Then in 1999, Hurricane Floyd put five and a half feet of water on the main floor.
 We thought that was a one-time event,” Tarantino says.

 After Floyd, there were floods in 2007, 2010, and the worst of them all—Hurricane Irene in 2011.

 “Whenever we made restorations, we always referred back to the original drawings which we obtained from the original owner, Abe Wilson,” Tarantino says.
 The couple had researched and located Wilson, who became involved in the restoration process.